 Check Your Symptoms

-is a feeling of burning, warmth, heat, or pain that often starts in the upper abdomen just beneath the lower breastbone (sternum).
-This discomfort may spread in waves upward into your throat, and you may have a sour taste in your mouth.
+is a feeling of burning, warmth, heat, or pain that often starts in the upper belly just below the lower breastbone (sternum).
+This discomfort may spread in waves upward into your throat.
+You may have a sour taste in your mouth.
 Heartburn is sometimes called indigestion, acid regurgitation, sour stomach, or pyrosis.
-It is not caused by problems with your heart, although sometimes heart problems can feel like heartburn.
-See a picture of heartburn.
+It isn't caused by problems with your heart.
+But sometimes heart problems can feel like heartburn.

 Almost everyone will have troubles with heartburn now and then.

 Heartburn occurs more often in adults than in children.
 Many women have heartburn every day when they're pregnant.
 That's because the growing uterus puts increasing upward pressure on the stomach.